Chrispom48/chris-pomeroy-music/README.md

 ## Responsiveness

-To test responsiveness, I have created two tables that include information about my responsivess testing techniques.
+To test responsiveness, I have created two tables that include information about my responsiveness testing techniques.
 Table 1 shows testing results of responsiveness towards different viewports, and table 2 shows results of responsiveness towards a selection of popular browsers.

 ### Table 1

 <img src="documentation/table1.png">

 The table shows a good responsivess towards different devices, although when the viewport gets as small as a Galaxy S9+, The header and footer become slightly cluttered and squeezed.
 In summary, the responsiveness between mobile, tablet and desktop is excellent.
-Having a three column theme on desktop, two columns on tablet and condensing to a single column on mobile.
+The gallery page is particularly neat; having a three column theme on desktop, two columns on tablet and condensing to a single column on mobile.

 ### Table 2